-Table 5: Other projects update Statu Recent work undertaken Big Creek Seeking Venture Partner No significant work undertaken Cable Bay Seeking Venture Partner No significant work undertaken Carswell Seeking Venture Partner No significant work undertaken Collins Bay Extension Option with Bayswater Uranium No significant work undertaken Grease River Seeking Venture Partner No significant work undertaken Hanson Seeking Venture Partner No significant work undertaken Helmer Seeking Venture Partner No significant work undertaken Hodgson Seeking Venture Partner No significant work undertaken Kasmere South Sale to East Resources Kasmere Under application Exploration permits pending Key Seeking Venture Partner No significant work undertaken Lake Athabasca Seeking Venture Partner No significant work undertaken McTavish Seeking Venture Partner No significant work undertaken Moon Seeking Venture Partner No significant work undertaken Patterson Option with Makena Resources In c.
-Airborne surveys have been contracted Poplar Seeking Venture Partner No significant work undertaken Waterbury Seeking Venture Partner No significant work undertaken Rainbow Hill AK Seeking Venture partner or sale No significant work undertaken Zeballos Seeking Venture Partner Consolidating ownership Glitter Lake Disposed, NSR retained
+Table 5: Other projects update Status Recent work undertaken Big Creek Seeking Venture Partner No significant work undertaken Cable Bay Seeking Venture Partner No significant work undertaken Carswell Seeking Venture Partner No significant work undertaken Collins Bay Extension Option terminated in June 2015, NSR retained i Grease River Seeking Venture Partner No significant work undertaken Hanson Seeking Venture Partner No significant work undertaken Helmer Seeking Venture Partner No significant work undertaken Hodgson Seeking Venture Partner No significant work undertaken Kasmere Under application Exploration permits pending Key Seeking Venture Partner No significant work undertaken Lake Athabasca Seeking Venture Partner No significant work undertaken McTavish Seeking Venture Partner No significant work undertaken Moon Seeking Venture Partner No significant work undertaken Patterson Option with Makena Resources Inc. Airborne surveys have been contracted Poplar Seeking Venture Partner No significant work undertaken Waterbury Seeking Venture Partner No significant work undertaken Zeballos Seeking Venture Partner No significant work undertaken Glitter Lake Disposed, NSR retained

 The Company is restricting its exploration activities on these Other projects until financial markets recover.
-The Company intents to continue its efforts to seek a venture partner either through a joint venture or sales of its other projects.
+The Company intends to continue its efforts to seek a venture partner either through a joint venture or sales of its other projects.

-In the first three quarters of fiscal 2015, the Company recognized an impairment on its Grease River, Poplar, Ruttan, s Lake Athabasca, Moon, Big Creek and Helmer claims of approximately \$82,000 as it did not renew certain of its permit on these properties.
+In the first quarter of fiscal 2016, the Company recognized an impairment on its Grease River, Poplar, Helmer and Lake Athabasca claims of approximately \$87,000 as it did not renew certain of its permit on these properties.

-CanAlaska maintains 17 other projects in the Athabasca basin; 1 project in Alaska and 3 projects in British Columbia.
+CanAlaska maintains 14 other projects in the Athabasca basin and three projects in British Columbia.
 These other projects have value to the Company but are not being actively explored, other than reviews and reporting.
 A number of these projects are being marketed for sale or joint venture, and the company hopes to realize increased value in the future.

 All of the samples from the CanAlaska exploration programs have been submitted to one of two qualified Canadian Laboratories for analysis.
 Samples submitted to Saskatchewan Research Laboratories were analyzed for multi-element geochemistry and including uranium by tri-acid digestion and ICP.
 Samples submitted for assay for trace element geochemistry to Acme Laboratories in Vancouver BC, were analyzed by aqua regia digestion and ICP analysis.
-The samples were collected by CanAlaska field geologists under the supervision of Dr. Karl Schimann, and were shipped in secure containment to the laboratories noted above.
+The samples were collected by CanAlaska field geologists under the supervision of Dr Karl Schimann, and were shipped in secure containment to the laboratories noted above.